MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50003-cert-or-key-not-configured.md

 ---
 title: Error AADSTS50003 - No signing key configured
-description: Describes a problem in which you receive an error message when signing in to SAML-based single sign-on configured app that has been configured to use Azure Active Directory as an Identity Provider (IdP).
-The error you receive is Error AADSTS50003 - No signing key configured. ms.date: 08/26/2022 ms.reviewer: bernawy ms.service: active-directory
+description: Describes a problem in which you receive the error AADSTS50003 when signing in to SAML-based SSO configured app with Azure AD. ms.date: 08/26/2022 ms.reviewer: bernawy ms.service: active-directory